A Complete Guide To The Jewish Ghetto Rome

 They also had to attend special Catholic sermons on the Shabbat, the Jewish holy day.
 Jewish people were also banned from owning property and could not work skilled jobs.

-Over the years the Ghetto started to change.
+Over the years, the Ghetto started to change.
 For one thing, more gates were added and were enlarged.
 And with more additions to the community (people had children, after all), it grew.
-But because they couldn’t build outside of the walls, they built upwards.
+But because they couldn’t build outside the walls, they built upwards.

 Jewish Ghetto Rome

-During the Napoleonic rule of Rome, there was a big upheaval of the Catholic order.
-It determined that all citizens were equal under the law.
+During the Napoleonic rule of Rome, the Catholic order underwent a major upheaval.
+This upheaval determined that all citizens were equal under the law.

 Amongst other things, Jewish people were permitted to live outside of the Ghetto by Pope Pius IX in 1848, and the tax on Jewish people was abolished in 1850.